- 25 basis points, 0.25%, rate cut

 - Financial and global risks: Market stability, tariffs, geopolitical tensions, and credit conditions that could threaten the economic outlook.

-Fed rate cuts: Benefits and risks
+Fed rate cuts: benefits and risks

 Benefits

 Lower interest rates generally spur borrowing activity.
-A robust credit market not only makes it easier for you to refinance your mortgage, buy a new home, or borrow money in general, but it also makes it easier for businesses to do so.
+A robust credit market not only makes it easier for you to refinance your mortgage, buy a new home, or borrow money in general, but it also makes it easier for businesses to expand and invest.
 In turn, businesses have lower borrowing costs, which can free up funds to hire additional employees.
 In other words, lower interest rates can reduce unemployment and potentially increase salaries — all seemingly good things and why the Fed chose to cut rates this month.

 Risks